gethinode/hinode/content/post/see-you-there-dreamin-in-color-2024.md

   "haveYoutube": false,
   "haveGithubGist": false,
   "haveTwitter": false,
-  "date": "2024-06-18T18:02:38.000Z",
+  "date": "2024-06-20T18:02:38.000Z",
-  "title": "See You There: Dreamin’ in Color 2024!", "Slug": "see-you-there-dreamin-in-color-2024", "description": "This year marks Dreamin’ In Color’s 3rd annual community conference for Black, Latinx, and Hispanic individuals engaged with or interested in the Salesforce platform and its integrated technologies, such as Tableau, MuleSoft, Slack, and AI.
-It’ll take place at the International Hotel and Resort, a change from previous years’ location and the first installment to take place in New Orleans, LA!.", "tags":
+  "title": "See You There: Dreamin’ in Color 2024!", "Slug": "see-you-there-dreamin-in-color-2024", "description": "This year marks Dreamin’ In Color’s 3rd annual community conference for Black, Latinx, and Hispanic individuals engaged with or interested in the Salesforce platform...", "tags":
     [
       "trailblazercommunity",